HuakunShen/demo/full-stack/sveltekit-elysia/README.md

 This project demonstrates how to embed [Elysia](https://elysiajs.com/) in a SvelteKit application with full end-to-end type safety.

+- open http://localhost:5173/api/openapi to see the API documentation with swagger ui

 ## Features

 - ✅ **Type-safe API client** using Elysia's Eden Treaty